Walking route in Lisbon: from Belém to Praça do Comércio

-Lisbon by the river feels like you’ve left the city.
-The Tagus becomes so vast here that most people think they’ve reached the ocean already.
-And, in fact, at its mouth after Torre de Belém (Belém Tower), there is a fragile line between the two.
+It will look like you’ve left the city.
+The Tagus becomes so vast here that most people think they’ve reached the ocean.
+And, in fact, at its mouth after Torre de Belém, both river and sea start to blend.

-The Portuguese have a Historical connection to the sea and sailing and you can easily tell: by the private boats and yachts at the small marinas along the walk, by the importance of remembering the age of Discoveries with Padrão dos Descobrimentos, by how Torre de Belém welcomes you in and out of Lisbon.
+You’ll notice the Portuguese connection to the sea and sailing.
+There are private boats and yachts at the small marinas along the walk.
+Monuments to the age of “Discoveries,” like Padrão dos Descobrimentos, are everywhere.
+Torre de Belém stands as a welcoming gate to Lisbon.

-We got lost in time in this walk.
-We couldn’t care less what the time was and how long until we reached the ferry station at Terreiro do Paço.
+I got lost in time in this walk.
+I couldn’t care less about the time and how long until I reached the ferry station at Terreiro do Paço.

-It’s hard not to feel mesmerized by the river and the boat traffic: the ferries that connect Lisbon to the south bank, the cruise ships, the sailboats (some private, some for guided tours).
+It’s hard not to feel mesmerized by the river and the boat traffic: the ferries to the south bank, the cruise ships, the sailboats (some private, some for guided tours).

-As the sun was slowly setting behind us, we were loving the change and highlight in colors: the orange bricks of the ; the fire red of the Ponte 25 de Abril (25th April Bridge) with the painted dolphins on its pillars and the cars rushing on the metallic grid above our heads; the rusty black of the warehouses.
+As the sun slowly set behind me, I loved the change in colors.
+The orange bricks of the Museu da Electricidade.
+The fiery red Ponte 25 de Abril with the painted dolphins on its pillars and the cars rushing on the metallic grid above our heads.
+The rusty black of the warehouses.

-No matter what time of the year it is, the restaurants and cafes will make the most of the location and welcome you to sit outside — most areas will be shielded from the cold, and the wind with glass walls, some of them will comfort you with blankets.
+No matter the time of the year, the restaurants and cafes will make the most of the location and welcome you to sit outside.
+They either shield the outdoor sitting areas with plexiglass walls or offer warmth with blankets and heaters.

-It’s a different side of Lisbon, one I’m not crazy in love with at this point in my life but one that tells a different story nevertheless (and I feel the city will do an excellent job of reinventing itself here).
+It’s a different side of Lisbon, one I’m not crazy in love with at this point in my life but one that tells a different story nevertheless.